Welsh Sheepdog: History

 At one time there existed many sheep-herding dogs peculiar to Wales; during the 18th century Welsh drovers taking sheep for sale took with them five or six sheepdogs as "herders on the narrow roads, guards against highwaymen, and providers of game on the route".
 These were an early type of Welsh Sheepdog, higher on the leg and more racily built than the modern day breed.

 However, by the 1940s the group had decreased to two or three breeds only.
 The ancient pure breeds of Black-and-Tan Sheepdog and Welsh Hillman were almost extinct, and were scarcely seen working.
 The type best known in Wales at that time was mostly descended from the old Black-and-Tan with an infusion of working Border Collie blood.

 In the 1940s the Welsh Sheepdog was still common throughout the north and central Welsh counties.
 In herding activities, it did not normally work low to the ground in "the showy manner sometimes seen in the work of the working [Border] Collies", as British dog fancier C. L. B. Hubbard put it in 1948.
 It was variable in type; approximately 18 in in height, but the weight ranged from the lighter built, leggier dog of North Wales at 35 lb to the more solid 40 to 45 lb dogs of Glamorganshire and Monmouthshire.
 There were no dog show classes for the Welsh Sheepdog as it was purely a working breed.

 Activities

 Welsh Sheepdogs are primarily herding dogs who have a natural ability with large flocks of sheep or cattle.
 Some have been trained to compete in dog agility trials, obedience, rally obedience, flyball, tracking, and herding events.
 Herding instincts and trainability can be measured at noncompetitive herding tests.
 Welsh Sheepdogs can be trained to compete in stock dog trials.

 In culture

-The 2019 movie The Secret Life of Pets 2, the sequel to the 2016 movie The Secret Life of Pets, features a character named Rooster, who is a Welsh sheepdog.
+The 2019 film The Secret Life of Pets 2, the sequel to The Secret Life of Pets, features a character named Rooster, who is a Welsh sheepdog.